lebailly/IntroToDataScience/assignment1/README.md

 Running `./term_sentiment.py` requires twitter data (in json format) in stdin.
 This can be pipped with `twitterstream.py` or run using saved data.
 New words and scores are printed to stdout, tab-separated.

+## Future Work

+* More advanced learning algorithm to classify words.

 # `happiest_state.py`

 ## About

 Determines the happiest state from the tweets read.
 Tweets are scored using the method describe in `tweet_sentiment.py`.
 The location is determined from the "place":"full_name" attribute of the JSON data.
 Tweets missing this information are ignored.
 The two letter abbreivation for the state with the highest average score is printed to stdout.

+## Usage

+Running `./happiest_state.py` requires twitter data (in json format) in stdin.
+This can be pipped with `twitterstream.py` or run using saved data.

+## Future Work

+* Give option for more advanced location classification.
+Perhaps an on-line service to look up location from GPS coordinates.
+Keep current method in place (as no internet required).
+* Add option to print happiest state, or list of all states and scores

 # `frequency.py`